Spark22Labs/Spark22-Web3-Workspace-Automation-Lab/README.md

 Now that we have our very own Space Bunny NFT, let's verify it on both Fireblocks, as well as OpenSea or Rarible (NFT marketplaces).

+**Note: For this step, you will need Fireblocks Console UI access.
+Please tell a Fireblocks Staff member once you reach this step, and they will help you login.**

 1. Login to your Fireblocks workspace to see the last transaction was completed successfully.
 It should be of type "Contract Call".

 2. Install the [Fireblocks Chrome Extension](https://chrome.google.com/webstore/detail/fireblocks-defi-browser-e/ffoagjcmdplcadogknepbjebconcjjjb) from the Google Chrome Extension store.
 If you need more information, you can read [this Help Center](https://support.fireblocks.io/hc/en-us/articles/5403962226332-Connecting-to-Web3-using-the-Fireblocks-Chrome-Extension) article (must be able to login to Fireblocks to view).